eriksquires/DuckDB-With-R/README.md

 If you are not already familiar with dbplyr/duckplyr you should be.
 They push a lot of the work of dplyr down to the database level which can really accelerate your work and keep your memory footprint down.

+# Maybe don’t use R

+If you find yourself doing ETL, then a number of data aggregations / migrations you may be much better off managing your data herding with dbt.
+Think of it as Terraform for your data.

+The thing dbt won’t do is ETL from another warehouse, it only works within 1 database/warehouse.
+However, once you have your initial data it does a fantastic job of managing table updates and views and will make it easy to move your db out of duck and into a shared corporate datastore.

+dbt and your database are the right places to do data aggregation and data flows.
+If you find yourself doing sums, averages, percentiles, and various joins with categorical tables, or you’ve already found yourself making views and stored procedures to make your R code simpler and more consistent you are 100% in the land of dbt.

+Where you want to keep R is in your statistical analysis, plotting, anything more complicated than calculating standard deviations. lm(), prophet, SARIMAX, estimating a t-distribution all belong in R.